 We will give you written notice of the hearing, including plenty of information about the alleged misconduct or poor performance and its possible consequences, to assist you in understanding the allegations and preparing for the hearing.
 You will normally be given copies of relevant documents and witness statements.

-We understand that some humans may not wish to attend the hearing alone, therefore you may be accompanied at the hearing by a trade union representative or a colleague, who will be allowed reasonable paid time off to act as your companion.
+We understand that you may not wish to attend the hearing alone, therefore you may be accompanied at the hearing by a trade union representative, support person or a colleague (who will be allowed reasonable paid time off to act as your companion).

 If there are any relevant witnesses you would like to attend the hearing or any documents or other evidence you wish to be considered, you should let us know as early as possible.